data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ### Data Source

-It's useful to learn these techniques from text datasets that are available for download.
-Take a moment to do an online search for "download tweet dataset" and note the abundance of tweet datasets available.
-Since there's so much, it's useful to narrow the tweets to a only those that help you answer your analytic questions.
+It's useful to learn text analysis techniques from datasets that are available for download.
+Take a moment to do an online search for "download tweet dataset" and note the abundance of Twitter datasets available.
+Since there's so much, it's useful to narrow the tweets to only those that help you answer your analytic questions.
 Hashtags are text within a tweet that act as a way to categorize content.
 Here's an example:

 >RT \@CKVanPay: I'm trying to recreate some Stata code in R, anyone have a good resource for what certain functions in Stata are doing? #RStats #Stata